mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

       *Type the full name of swimmer for searching*

-   The user should write the full name of the swimmer for seaching.
+   The user should write the full name of the swimmer for searching.

    After user write it, the page shown below appears